CivicGreen Policy: Designing for Democracy

 We report on important policy and program designs at all levels of the federal system in the U.S. that seek to engage ordinary people in civic work, coproduction, and inclusive and just problem solving for sustainable and resilient communities.

-We also host policy discussions and debates on these and similar issues.
+On our Policy page we also host discussions and debates on these and similar issues.

 We link to proposals and programs that might be primarily about regulatory reform or infrastructure investment, but have also signaled a role for community engagement and public participation (with short notations on these).